raydac/java-comment-preprocessor/README.md

 ```

 # Multi-sectioned documents
 In opposite a regular document, a Java document has as minimum two sections - prefix (where situated import and special information) and body.
 For access to such sections there are special preprocessing directives `//#prefix[-|+]`, `//#postfix[-|+]`.
-They allow to turn on or turn off output into prefix and postfix sections.
+They allow turning on or off output into prefix and postfix sections.
 ```Java
 //#prefix+
  import java.lang.*;